iamontheinet/automated-intelligence-platform/setup/docs/README.md

 ⚠️ **Use with caution** - These scripts modify system configuration or reset data.

 ### Dynamic Tables Configuration
-- `fix_dynamic_table_lags.sql` - Fix TARGET_LAG settings for proper cascading
 - `set_realtime_lag.sql` - Configure Dynamic Tables for real-time (1 second) lag

 **When to use:**
-- After modifying Dynamic Tables structure
-- When refresh cascading is not working correctly
 - For demo scenarios requiring sub-second freshness
+- Default is 12 hours (batch analytics), this switches to near real-time

 ### Data Management
 - `reset_tables.sql` - Reset and recreate tables for fresh start
-- `migrate_to_uuid.sql` - Migration script for UUID implementation (historical)

 **When to use:**
-- `reset_tables.sql`: When you need to clear data and start fresh for demos
+- When you need to clear data and start fresh for demos
-- `migrate_to_uuid.sql`: Likely already applied (historical migration)
+- Truncates raw tables and recreates Dynamic Tables

 ## Usage